khayyamj/jQuery2/README.md

 ###Task Progression HTML

-Before we make it possible to move our tasks from in progress to archived, we want create a space for them to exist in our HTML.
+Before we make it possible to move our tasks from "in progress" to "archived", we want to create a space for them to exist in our HTML.
 We will do this in a very minimalist way in order to get things in a way they make sense.

 All we really need to do is create divs with ULs within them that contain the IDs our jQuery will look for.
 Or in other words, let's make some hooks for our jQuery to find and manipulate!